 Potato spaghetti can be used in all sorts of ways, including this Spiralized Pumpkin Potato Soup with Smoky Tofu.
 They work well in easy dinner ideas, such as in this Turkey Shepherds Pie with Pumpkin and Spiralized Potato recipe.

-If you love spiralizing you may also like my post including 13 Easy Spiralized Recipes to Make This Summer.
+If you love spiralizing you may also like my post including 15 Easy Veggie Noodles Spiralizer Recipes.

 - 3 medium/large potatoes

 - 60 g Cheddar cheese or similar, grated